What degree, subject or course should I study at university?

 On the other hand, studying at university closer to home and commuting to classes might make more financial sense.
 A good start might be seeing what you'll get in student finance and other funding available, and then weighing that up against what your living costs could be.

-Visit a few different universities on open days to get a feel for which environment suits you best.
+Visit a few different universities on virtual open days to get a feel for which might suit you best.

 League tables, friends, family, teachers, advisers – all can make suggestions of courses you should consider, but beware of over-simplified notions of what’s viewed as a ‘good’ university.